zeitspace/zeitbook-frontend/steps/04-background-sync.md

 You can start from this step by cloning this repository and checking out the `step-4` branch, or by [downloading the code as a ZIP file](https://github.com/zeitspace/zeitbook-frontend/archive/step-4.zip).

-# Push notifications
+# Background Sync

-Background Sync API is important to allow users to create posts and comments while offline.
-We will move the fetch functions to the service worker and let it take care of it.
-Background Sync API will try to communicate with the server until it works, if it gets an error it will set up a new sync event and try again.
+Background Sync is an experimental web API that lets you schedule tasks to run when the user's device has a stable connection to the Internet.
+In this step, you'll use the API to allow users to create posts and comments while offline.
+You'll change your application to follow these steps when a user creates a new post or comment:

+1. The main thread adds the post or comment to a queue and notifies the service worker
+1. The service worker reads the post or comment from the queue
+1. The repeatedly tries to create the post or comment on the backend, sending a message to the main thread when it succeeds
+1. The main thread updates the UI to indicate that the post or comment has been created ont he backend

 ## Modify the `createPost` function to register a new sync event

-Add the following code to `createPost` function on `src\api.js`:
+Replace the body of the `createPost` function in `src/api.js` with the following code:

 ```javascript
   const post = { username, title, body };